 Years 3 and 4

-At Honours level (years 3 and 4) you can select from over 30 courses in Politics and International Relations, including Citizenship & democracy, International political communication, Protest politics in a post-political age and Narratives of conflict.
+If you progress to Honours (years 3 and 4) you can select from over 40 courses in Politics and International Relations, including Citizenship & democracy, International political communication, Protest politics in a post-political age, Social network analysis and Israel/Palestine: a narrative approach.

 Programme alteration or discontinuation